Glendive & DAwson county FLOOD PROTECTION Project

 -

-Flooding can occur in minutes & depths behind the levee could be 10+ feet.
+Flooding can occur in minutes, and depths behind the levee could be 10+ feet.

 Investing before a disaster occurs reduces long-term costs and disruption: